 1. Pricing yourself out of the market

 The ceiling price refers to the maximum cost of a similar property in your area.
-Even with heavy investment, it's unlikely you'll be able to sell for much more than the existing ceiling price, so make sure you're realistic in what you expect to get back from any major investment into your property that you make.
+Even with heavy investment, it's unlikely you'll be able to sell for much more than the existing ceiling price, so make sure you're realistic in what you expect to get back from any major investment you make.

 2. Shoddy DIY

 Just skimming over the cracks without due care is never a good idea.
-Wonky tiling, bad wallpapering, shelves hanging off walls will all act as a red flat to potential buyers.
+Wonky tiling, bad wallpapering and shelves hanging off walls will all act as a red flag to potential buyers.